idaholab/virtual_test_bed/doc/content/pbfhr/steady/pebble.md

 design limitations in terms of temperature and burnup.

 We use a multiscale approach to resolve the pebble conditions within the reactor.
-We sample pebble locations over a coarse mesh using a `CentroidMultiApp`.
+We sample pebble locations over a coarse mesh using a [CentroidMultiApp](https://mooseframework.inl.gov/source/multiapps/CentroidMultiApp.html).
 There are two kinds of pebbles in the core: graphite pebbles in the outer reflector and fueled pebbles in the active region of the core.
 In the reflector, each sub-app is a 1D spherical heat conduction simulation.